JohnRising/docs/docs/guides/foundations/proxy-pattern.md

 ## Naive account abstraction

-A `Contract Account` will have a lot of code needed to implement complex use cases for an application.
+A contract account will have a lot of code needed to implement complex use cases for an application.
 A naive approach to using account abstraction would be to deploy the same smart contract for all your users.
 But this is a mistake for a few reasons.

 1. It's more expensive for user's to deploy big contracts with a lot of complexity.
 2. You'll be deploying the same contract over and over again but just initialized in different ways.